edouardpineau/infoCatVAE/README.md

 ### Contributions:

-- Exploring how standard mixture models could be modified to overpass robustness by using fixed subspace-clustering-type of prior
-- Lowering the negative trade-off between expressiveness and robustness in mixture models by using information maximization trick and
+- Lowering the negative trade-off between expressiveness and robustness in mixture models by using information maximization trick
-- Leveraging information maximization architecture to enable to network to naturally optimize categorical sampling layer
+- Leveraging information maximization architecture to enable the network to naturally optimize categorical sampling layer

 # Choice of the prior